Twists of superconformal algebras: The Observables of a Twisted Superconformal Theory

-A conformal twist of 4d $\mathcal{N}{=}2$ superconformal theories, described in \cite{Beem_2015} has been the launching pad for several works works looking at algebraic structures corresponding to protected sectors of various superconformal theories.
-In this example, the nilpotent element is a combination of a super Poincar\'e charge and a superconformal one, so it can only exists in superconformal theories (but not in supersymmetric ones) The structure of the closed and exact subalgebras implies that only some of the translations are closed and/or exact, giving rise to an interesting ``mixed'' structure, where local operators from the 4d theory are restricted to a 2d complex plane inside space-time.
+In superconformal theories, there are more complicated examples of square-zero odd elements $\cQ$ in the superconformal algebra, involving linear combinations of supersymmetric and conformal supercharges.
+Thus, there is a more complicated structures of $\cQ$-closed and $\cQ$-exact generators in the even part $\sconf(n|S,\CC)_0$, giving rise to more interesting subvarieties where the protected sector of operators lives.
+For a physicist, the essential point is this: \begin{quotation} {\it The type of generators that appear in the closed and exact subalgebras determine how the twisted theory will look and behave.} \end{quotation} As an example, there is a conformal twist of 4d $\mathcal{N}{=}2$ superconformal theories, described in \cite{Beem_2015}, that has been the launching pad for a slew of works studying algebraic structures corresponding to protected sectors within superconformal theories.
+In this example, the nilpotent element is a combination of a super Poincar\'e charge and a superconformal charge, so it only exists in superconformal theories (but not in supersymmetric ones).
+The structure of the closed and exact subalgebras implies that only some of the translations are closed and only some are exact, giving rise to an interesting ``mixed'' structure, where local operators from the 4d theory are restricted to a 2d complex plane in space-time.
 The holomorphic coordinate on this plane corresponds to a closed (complex) translation, whereas the antiholomorphic coordinate, together with one of the real transverse translations, are in the exact subalgebra.
-The quotient $\mf z_{\cQ}/\mathfrak b_{\cQ}$ is an $\mathfrak{sl}_2$ algebra, that is then extended to a Virasoro algebra by identifying a candidate stress-energy tensor, whose modes $L_m$ give rise to an infinite chiral symmetry algebra.
-The restriction of local operators to the complex plane and the action of this algebra provides a correspondence between (protected sectors of) local operators of $4d \mathcal{N}{=}2$ SCFTs and 2d vertex operator algebras.
+The quotient $\mf z_{\cQ}/\mathfrak b_{\cQ}$ is an $\mathfrak{sl}_2$ algebra, that is then extended to a Virasoro algebra by identifying a candidate stress-energy tensor, whose modes $\{L_m\}$ give rise to an infinite chiral symmetry algebra.
+The restriction of local operators to the complex plane and the action of this algebra provides a correspondence between (protected sectors of) local operators of $4d \,\mathcal{N}{=}2$ SCFTs and 2d vertex operator algebras.

-Since this seminal work, the standard lore in the community has been that the correspondence between $4d ~ \mathcal{N}{=}2$ SCFTs and vertex operator algebras is one-to-one, modulo restricting to only local operators \cite{Argyres:2022npi} or (not) allowing further restrictions of the spectrum \cite{Buican:2023efi}.